Skip to Content

 Conservation StatusLeast Concern (IUCN Red List)

-1. Rocky Mountain National Park.
-Elk can be spotted bugling and sparring in Moraine and Horseshoe sections near Estes Park during their fall rutting (mating) season.
+For those eager to observe these majestic creatures, Rocky Mountain National Park is an ideal destination.
+During their fall rutting (mating) season, elk can be spotted bugling and sparring in the Moraine and Horseshoe sections near Estes Park.

-The area in and around the park, near Walden, has been named the official moose capital of Colorado.
-More than 600 moose live there year-round, as well as elk, mule deer, beaver, fox, eagles, and black bears.
+The region in and around the park, near Walden, holds the prestigious title of the official moose capital of Colorado.
+Over 600 moose inhabit this area year-round, alongside elk, mule deer, beaver, fox, eagles, and black bears, creating a rich and diverse wildlife habitat.

 Mountain Lion